By Amanda Hall

 Pineapple at the Mill House Bar and Restaurant

 Of course, pineapple makes its way into the Mill House kitchen.
 We use it often in different desserts, and recently we’ve been using it as a glaze for our pork belly, which is served with a soft egg, barley, and pickled ogo.
-See the current Mill House Restaurant menu, as it changes daily depending on what’s available on their farms.

 Finding the Perfect Pineapple

 An interesting thing about pineapples is that they don’t actually ripen after picking.
 Although they do change color from green to yellow and then later to brown, the fruit on the inside is not really changing or sweetening.
 Pineapples are best enjoyed as soon as you can after picking but picking at optimal ripeness.
-Which means, the best way to have a pineapple is soon after it’s been picked here on Maui!
+This means the best way to have a pineapple is soon after it’s been picked here on Maui!